-Completed in 1914, Long Creek Academy in Oconee County was one of six “Mountain Mission Schools” constructed with assistance from the Southern Baptist Convention.
+Founded in 1914, Long Creek Academy in Oconee County was one of six “Mountain Mission Schools” constructed with assistance from the Southern Baptist Convention.
+It was operated by the Beaverdam Baptist Association in hopes of educating Baptist ministers and also running a Christian school for children who lived in the region.
 It later became an state-accredited private high school and operated as such until the mid-1950s.

-Long Creek Academy is listed in the National Register, which says the following:
+Long Creek Academy is listed in the National Register:

 Long Creek Academy opened in 1914 and operated until 1956, and trained dozens of Baptist ministers and hundreds of lay persons.
 Long Creek Academy was organized by the Beaverdam Baptist Association to educate in a Christian manner the boys and girls of the northwestern rural area of South Carolina’s mountain section.
 It was originally part of a system of mountain mission schools overseen by the Home Mission Board of the Southern Baptist Convention.
 The school operated as a private corporation headed by Luther Henry Raines after 1931 when the Baptists withdrew from the academy business.